-So far in 2014, one state – Indiana – has extended its ban on insurance coverage of abortion beyond the exchange to reach all private insurance plans in the state.
-One state – Georgia – has passed an exchange ban, which is pending with the governor.
-Fourteen (14) bills banning insurance coverage of abortion have been introduced in 5 additional states (FL, IA, OH, RI, WV).
+So far in 2014, one state – Georgia – has passed a ban on insurance coverage of abortion in the exchange and one state – Indiana – has extended its ban on insurance coverage of abortion beyond the exchange to reach all private insurance plans in the state.
+Fifteen (15) bills banning insurance coverage of abortion have been introduced in 5 additional states (FL, IA, OH, RI, WV).
 None of the bills fully protects women’s health or allows for insurance coverage in the case of fetal anomaly.
-Only 3 of the 14 bills include exceptions for rape or incest, and 2 of those bills require a woman to report the incident to law enforcement in order to receive coverage.
+Only 4 of the 15 bills include exceptions for rape or incest, and 2 of those bills require a woman to report the incident to law enforcement in order to receive coverage.
 Four bills introduced in Florida would take away existing abortion coverage from women who are pregnant due to rape or incest.
 The bill introduced in Ohio would prohibit insurers from covering abortion in any circumstance.

 Bans on Insurance Coverage of Abortion are Dangerous to Women’s Health